Sewing

 Simplicity

 people sized outfit.
-It is supposed to be an easy beginner pattern.
+It is supposed to be an easy beginner pattern, but it was actually a bit complicated at parts, it includes darts, zippers,

 a foreign language to me (no I wasn't looking at the other languages!).